Esri/pyprt/README_windows.md

 SOFTWARE REQUIREMENTS
 ---------------------

-- see "General Software Requirements" (Windows)
+- see "General Software Requirements" (Windows 64bit)
 - Make sure you use the **exact** compiler for PRT extensions
 - Python (version >= 3.4)
 - CMake (version >= 3.12)